Call to get started 1-800-560-3450

 A home equity loan acts as a second mortgage.
 You must repay it over a certain period.
 Home equity loans usually have higher interest rates than primary home loans because if the house undergoes foreclosure, any sale proceeds go to the primary lender first.
 This puts home equity lenders – the secondary lenders – at greater risk.

-Home equity loans provide you with a large sum of money all at once, making them helpful for large expenses, such as college tuition or home renovation projects.
+Home equity loans provide you with a large sum of money all at once, making them helpful for catching up on past-due bills.

 Home equity line of credit (HELOC)